 How to wear the mask

-- Be sure the mask fits well and covers your mouth, nose and chin.
+3. Be sure the mask fits well and covers your mouth, nose, and chin.

-- Don’t touch the mask or cloth part of the mask once in position but if you do, remember to wash your hands with alcohol-based hand rub or soap and water.
+4. Don’t touch the mask or cloth part of the mask once in position but if you do, remember to wash your hands with an alcohol-based hand rub or soap and water.

 How to remove the mask

-- Do not leave your used mask on open surfaces, dispose then into the bin if they are single use or soak them in hot water with soap awaiting washing
+3. Do not leave your used mask on open surfaces, dispose them into the bin if they are single-use, or soak them in hot water with soap awaiting washing

-- For single use masks, throw them into the bin after use and wash your hands with soap and water or hand sanitizer.
+7. For single-use masks, throw them into the bin after use and wash your hands with soap and water or hand sanitizer.

-- Wash cloth masks with warm soapy water and iron when dry before using it again
+9. Wash cloth masks with warm soapy water and iron when dry before using them again

 What not to do when wearing a mask